zachvalenta/jvns.ca/content/post/2017-04-23-the-fish-shell-is-awesome.markdown

 directory.
 I LOVE that it takes the directory I'm in into account and it means that the autocompletions work so much better.

-The filename autocompletions are also smarter than in bash: I can type `ls 2017`, press tab, and it'll autocompleteto `ls outreachy-flyer-2017-May.jpg`.
+The filename autocompletions are also smarter than in bash: I can type `ls 2017`, press tab, and it'll autocomplete to `ls outreachy-flyer-2017-May.jpg`.

 ### feature 2: really good syntax highlighting